We run CBT courses at our Crawley & East Grinstead sites, current prices HERE.

 How the day works

 Are you sitting comfortably?
-Let us begin: Time schedules during the day will vary dependent on the individuals we have, so we don’t clock watch, after all not everyone’s a natural!
-Throughout the day though, we will cover the CBT syllabus as follows:
+Let us begin: Time schedules during the day will vary depending on the riders we have, so although we don’t clock watch, we do need to cover the CBT syllabus as follows:

 08:15 - Start at MTS Sussex